Summer-Research Scholarships for Honors College Students graduating no earlier than May 2024

 Pending the availability of funds, the Honors College will award a limited number of $4,000 Summer Research Scholarships to encourage your participation, under the guidance of a faculty mentor, in varied research environments.
-To qualify, you will be responsible for locating a professor who is willing to supervise either ongoing or new research this summer during the 10-week summer session (June 1-August 5).
+To qualify, you will be responsible for locating a professor who is willing to supervise either ongoing or new research this summer during the 10-week summer session (May 22 - July 28).
 Then, such factors as GPA (minimum of 3.5), intensity and length of past research, existing outcomes—for example, exhibits, performances, co-authorship, or manuscripts under submission or preparation—will figure in our deliberations.
 If you are looking forward to your first research experience, that’s fine; you should still apply.

 Students may wonder, “Where do I look if I am not currently conducting research that will continue into the summer?”